 The smaller Members Stand also contained bars, restaurants and cloakrooms, all accessed by lifts and stairs, and of the highest standard.
 The Members enclosure later featured an ornamental garden and tables complete with umbrellas for those between-race refreshments.

 The main Totalisator building was next to the Main Grandstand, and was fully automated and electronically operated – the first of its kind in Britain.
 Three public stands of conventional design were erected alongside, served by a smaller ‘Tote’ building close by.

-The facilities provided at Northolt Park continued to evolve over a period of just a few years, as aerial photography shows:
+The facilities provided at Northolt Park evolved rapidly over a period of just a few years, as aerial photography shows:

-Also in 1936, the Members Stand was totally remodelled by adding another restaurant on top of the structure and extending this level beyond the rear of the existing building, supported by an array of pillars.
-At the same time, the seating area was rebuilt as a two tier structure, completely destroying the symmetry it had once exhibited with the Main Grandstand.
+Also in 1936, the Members Stand was totally remodelled by adding a new restaurant on top of the structure and extending this level beyond the rear of the existing building, supported by an array of pillars.
+At the same time, the seating area was rebuilt as a two tier structure, destroying the symmetry it had once exhibited with the Main Grandstand.

 Also around this time, a Stewards’ Stand was installed opposite the winning post, featuring a hexagonal design supported on a central column.
 This was also the first in Britain, and according to the PTC, first in the world.

 In 1935, a new type of starting gate was installed, designed to prevent injuries to horses and riders, and operated by the starter by treading on a foot pedal.
 Known as a ‘Benjamin Barrier’, this was its first appearance in Britain.
 A year later, plans were in place to install the first ever photo-finish camera system.

 In 1937, also for the first time ever, a live race commentary was provided by a racecourse official standing on the roof of the Tote stand with a microphone, which continued for every race until the course closed.
 This innovation was not adopted by mainstream (Jockey Club) horse racing for another 15 years.